tudddorrr/Octopocto/README.md

 # Octopocto
-Generate a portfolio from your public GitHub profile and pull in stats like your most used languages and favourite topics
+Automatically generate a portfolio from your public GitHub profile and pull in stats like your most used languages and favourite topics

 ## Usage
 Go to [https://sekaru.github.io/Octopocto/?[username]](https://sekaru.github.io/Octopocto/?sekaru) (where username is a GitHub username)